ONLINE LEARNING SYSTEM REQUIREMENTS

 The ease and convenience of accessing educational materials through the Internet brings with it the need to ensure that our computers do not become targets of unwanted and often malicious attacks and intrusions by computer viruses and/or hackers.

-We recommend obtaining anti-virus/anti-malware software from one of the major vendors; such as McAfee (available through the Student Software Store program), Microsoft Security Essentials for Windows, or similar to protect your computer from viruses and other types of computer threats.
+We recommend using a security software to help guard against viruses, spyware, and other malicious software from one of the major vendors; such as McAfee, Windows Defender, or similar to protect your computer from viruses and other types of computer threats.
 Since an anti-virus/anti-malware program is no better than its virus definitions, virus definitions should be updated regularly, preferably on a weekly basis.

-Along with keeping your antivirus updated, it is equally; if not more important to also ensure that your Windows and MAC updates are current.
+Along with keeping your antivirus updated, it is equally - if not more important to also ensure that your Windows and Mac computer updates are current.
 As Microsoft & Apple find weaknesses in their Operating Systems, they post updates that can be downloaded and installed.
 These updates can be set to occur automatically, but they may at times require user input to complete the update.
 Your Operating System updates should be checked on a weekly basis.

 Have additional questions about our online learning technical requirements?
 Request more information or call 866-606-4956 and a member of our team will be glad to help.